chef/chef-web-docs/content/resources/apt_repository/_index.md

   - markdown: Determines whether or not to add the repository as a source repo as well.
 - property: distribution
-  ruby_type: String, nil, false
+  ruby_type: String, false
   required: false
   default_value: The LSB codename of the node such as 'focal'.
   description_list:
   - markdown: Usually a distribution's codename, such as `xenial`, `bionic`, or `focal`.
 - property: key
-  ruby_type: String, Array, nil, false
+  ruby_type: String, Array, false
   required: false
-  default_value: null
   description_list:
   - markdown: If a keyserver is provided, this is assumed to be the fingerprint; otherwise it can be either the URI of GPG key for the repo, or a cookbook_file.